Sundance Resort: Hiking trails

-Mount Timpanogos became a popular mountain to hike after 1912, when Eugene L. Roberts, a professor at Brigham Young University opened a hiking trail and began taking students.
+Mount Timpanogos became a popular mountain to hike after 1912, when Eugene L. Roberts, a professor at Brigham Young University, opened a hiking trail and began taking students.
 The Timpanogos Hike began after mid-July when there was a full moon.
 The night before the hike, participants would gather for a celebration that usually had a bonfire.
-A favorite part of the celebration was the enactment of the "Legend of Timpanogos" that tells the story of an Indian princess who falls in love with a soldier who goes off to war; the soldier did not return, but she watched and waited for him atop Mount Timpanogos until she died.
+A favorite part of the celebration was the enactment of the "Legend of Timpanogos", which tells the story of an Indian princess who falls in love with a soldier who goes off to war; the soldier did not return, but she watched and waited for him atop Mount Timpanogos until she died.
 Roberts' event spawned an annual Timpanogos Hike.

 In 1922, the Forest Service over the Wasatch National Forest, part of the United States Department of Agriculture, requested to put in a trail that crossed part of the property owned by the North Folk Investment Co, The Stewart family appreciated the hikes since they brought more popularity to the area.
-Today, the trails around the Sundance Mountain Resort offer views of North Fork, Utah and of Stewart Falls.
+Today, the trails around the Sundance Mountain Resort offer views of North Fork and Stewart Falls.
 Many trails also feature plaques to mark flora and fauna in the area and are lined with benches.
 There are also three major biking trails at Sundance that even have ski-lift service after Memorial Day weekend.

 Timp Haven

 Ski races began on the Mount Timpanogos Glacier during the annual Timp hike in July 1941.
 The race was a slalom race.
-This race would be held three more times in 1947, 1948, and 1949.
+This race was held again in 1947, 1948, and 1949.
 A ski area later opened as Timp Haven in 1944.
 The name was chosen by a contest in which anyone could submit their suggestion.
 Ruth Biddulph submitted the winning name of Timp Haven and was given a season pass.
 Timp Haven was owned by S. Paul Stewart and run with the help of his brother Ray Stewart for over twenty years.
 Paul managed the slopes, built the ski lodge, and installed the water system.
 Ray Stewart was responsible for clearing and developing the Timp Haven Ski Resort and contributed to the original rope tow used.
 Hilda Stewart, Paul's wife, had a cafe on the resort property and served hamburgers and other meals to ski guests.
-Paul later purchased the interests of other members of the Stewart family, which altogether owned between 3,000 and 4,000 acres of the property.
+Paul later purchased the interests of other members of the Stewart family, who altogether owned between 3,000 and 4,000 acres of the property.
 The investment in the land in North Fork never paid dividends for the North Fork Investment Company owners.